-- 1. "Launching scripting clients" on page 29 - 2.
-Query the configuration and create a list, by issuing the following command: \$AdminApp list list is an AdminApp command
+- 1. Invoke the AdminApp object commands interactively, in a script, or use the wsadmin -c command from an operating system command prompt. - Query the configuration and create a list, by issuing the following command: \$AdminApp list

-\$AdminApp is an object allowing application objects management
+\$AdminApp is an object allowing application objects management ist is an AdminApp command